Flwrian/JavaChessEngine/README.md

 ## Improvements
 - [ ] Make the engine faster by using bitboards and other optimizations (see [here](https://www.chessprogramming.org/Bitboards))
 - [ ] Use Zobrist hashing to speed up the engine

+#V2 09/07/2024

+V2 of the engine will be a fully working chess engine.
+Faster & better.

+# Plan

+The previous version was a bit bad in terms of performance and the game itself since there was no such things as en passant or castling.

+So I went on to fix those problems.

+## Speed

+My goal was to make things faster using differents techniques such as :

+- bitboards
+- better movegen
+- drop space constraint for better runtime

+## Rules

+This time, I wanted to make something that could really compete with me and also other bots.
+With the previous version, since there was no castling and en passant, the AI couldn't really play if those moves were played.

+Now, the engine is fully working with every rules.

+## Testing

+I made testing better using Perft test.

+Testing is very important to know if there are no bugs or if performances increase.